Which one is right for you?

 First up, Mouth #7 that I mentioned above was only $13 when I bought it!

 Next we have this small plastic mouth model I snagged in the Target Dollar Spot a few years ago!
 We’ll label this one Mouth #8.
 It came as part of a little toy dentist kit.
 Sadly, I haven’t seen them at Target for a while.
 No worries, though, I found the kit on Amazon by a company called LBZE for $10.
+(Update: This one is no longer available.)
 It comes with some little tools.
 There is no removable tongue (just a molded tongue on the bottom of the mouth) so I use play-dough as my tongue.
 To watch me teach the R sound using this very mouth model, check out my video here!